sarahch/sarahch.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Philosopher, data gatherer, programmer, observer
 ---

-My name is Inigo Montoya.
+My name is Sarah Cousins Hoopes.
 I have the following qualities:

-- I rock a great mustache
+- There is nothing I do better than talk about nothing all day
-- I'm extremely loyal to my family
+- Problem solver commonly found repurposing items for creative use in unintended ways

 What else do you need?

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+In short, I was born, grew up the old fashioned way and got hooked on computers at age 9 or 10 (I know, so late!) when I somehow missed that I was usually the only female in the room.
+Back off buddy, I have problems to solve.
+Got a few degrees and started getting paid to do this stuff full time.
+That sequence of events may be a little off.